Roy Campbell (poet): Childhood

+Campbell later described the Zulu people as "highly intellectual" and highly-skilled conversationalists, claiming that conversation "is the only art they have".
+His daughter, Teresa Campbell, said he respected the Zulu people "tremendously" and attributed Roy's skill at social mixing to this childhood influence.

+Cambell was also influenced by Scottish culture via his father's Scottish coachman Dooglie, who taught the Campbell sons the Great Highland bagpipes and Highland dancing.

 Teenager and voyage to England

 Educated at Durban High School, Campbell counted literature and the outdoor life among his first loves.
 He was an accomplished horseman, hunter, and fisherman.
 In 1916, as the First World War was raging in Europe, a 15-year-old Campbell ran away from home and enlisted in the South African Overseas Expeditionary Force.
 He used the assumed name of Roy McKenzie and claimed to be an 18-year-old from Southern Rhodesia.
 However, a suspicious officer telephoned the Campbell family's home.
 Roy's sister Ethel picked up the phone and confirmed that Roy was only 15.
-Ethel later wrote, "This was the first that any of us knew of his having run away from school and joined up.
+Ethel later wrote "This was the first that any of us knew of his having run away from school and joined up.

 At the end of 1917 Campbell left school with a third degree matriculation pass, which was the lowest possible pass mark.
 He registered at Natal University College, intending to read English, physics, and botany.
 His heart was not in his studies, however.
 The war was still raging and Campbell intended to enlist as soon as he was old enough, and hoped to attend the Royal Military Academy Sandhurst.

-Campbell left the Union of South Africa in December 1918 aboard the Inkonka, a 2,000 ton tramp steamer.
+Campbell left the Union of South Africa in December 1918 aboard the Inkonka, a 2,000-ton tramp steamer.
 Almost as soon as the ship lost sight of land, the third mate entered Roy's cabin and, objecting to the large number of books, threw all of them, as well as Roy's painting and drawing materials, out of the porthole and into the sea.
 "Campbell," according to Pearce, "looked on as his cherished volumes of Shakespeare, Milton, Keats, Dryden, Pope, and Marlowe," disappeared over the side.
-In the absence of his books, Campbell spent much of the voyage on the fo'c'sle, watching, "all those strange and beautiful creatures that inhabit the majestic southern extremity of our continent."
-Pearce also maintains that, "Campbell's love affair with the sea, thus far expressed only in poetically imagined theory, was consummated by the cascading waters off the Cape."
+In the absence of his books, Campbell spent much of the voyage on the fo'c'sle, watching "all those strange and beautiful creatures that inhabit the majestic southern extremity of our continent."
+Pearce also maintains that "Campbell's love affair with the sea, thus far expressed only in poetically imagined theory, was consummated by the cascading waters off the Cape."